 There is a wealth of information about how natural treatments can help women to conceive and have healthy babies.
 However, the male side of the equation receives much less attention.
-The good news is that there is clinical evidence that a number of herbs can help to improve fertility in men.
+The good news is that there is clinical evidence that a number of herbs and nutrients can help to improve fertility in men.

 There are many factors involved in the production of healthy sperm and by addressing and supporting these, male fertility can also be improved.

 Interesting note: it takes three months for sperm to develop.
 Keep this in mind when deciding to start a family as you will need to support your system for at least three months, but preferably six months, if you are seeking to father a healthy baby.

 Arrange a health check and consultation by calling True Medicine today – 07 – 5530 1863.

 It is currently estimated that around 1 in 6 Australian couples will have difficulty conceiving; in 25% of those couples, the cause lies with the male.

 A recent paper (Celino, 2011) explains how sperm stem cells (spermatagonia) are well-protected by the antioxidant enzyme Superoxide dismutase (SOD) but as the sperm cell matures, this protection declines, leaving the sperm prone to oxidative damage.

 Such damage may impair the sperm’s energy production pathways, disable other functions and damage its DNA.
 The resulting low sperm count and/or quality impairs fertility and increases the risk of passing on genetic defects.

 Why is male infertility increasing?